QTraceHelp/Help/roles.md

 ### Add Role

-Administrators can add a brand new Role to the system and define View and Edit permissions for different parts of the application.
+Administrators can complete the following steps to add a new Custom Role to the system:

-See [Add Role](roles-add.md) for more details.
+1. Add a Role Name.

+1. Click the checkbox below the View column to grant View access for any of the listed parts of the application.

+1. Click the checkbox below the Edit column to grant Edit access.

+1. Click Save.

 ### Edit Role

 Administrators can modify the names and permissions for existing Roles.

-See [Edit Role](roles-edit.md) for more details.